 Cash awards will be given to the top twelve finishers, from $300 for first place down to $25 for twelfth place.
-(There might possibly be a change in the award structure.
-Any such change will be announced before February.)
 There will be an additional $100 prize for the top female, compliments of Mu Alpha Theta.
 The first tie-breaking criterion is "fewest wrong answers."
 The second tie-breaking criterion is "most correct answers in problems 31-40."
 The third tie-breaking criterion is "most correct answers in problems 21-30."
 If two people are still tied, the prize money will be split.
 There is no penalty for guessing incorrect answers unless you are tied for a prize, in which case it is better to leave a question blank rather than make an incorrect guess.

-Here is the introductory page of the 2012 contest, which gave the rules and conventions.
-This year's will be similar.
+Here is the introductory page of the contest, which states the rules and conventions.
 It is highly recommended that students look at some of the previous exams.

 A plaque will be awarded to the top individual in grade levels 8, 9, 10, 11, and 12, and to the top team-of-four at grade levels 9, 10, 11, and 12.
 There will also be a plaque for the top overall team.
 No school can receive more than one team plaque.
 A team competing at a certain grade level may consist of students at or below that grade level.
 A team's score is computed by adding the scores of its four members.
 A school may send as many teams-of-four as desired, but the groupings into teams-of-four must be presented prior to the contest.
 Middle school students and high school students from the same school district may be on the same team.
 A team of middle school students would compete in the ninth grade team division, but the 8th grade individual division.
 Merit certificates will be presented to all participants.